-Medicaid is the nation's main public health insurance program for people with low incomes, and it is the single largest source of health coverage in the U.S. At last count, Medicaid covered over 68 million Americans - more than 1 in every 5 - at some point during the year.
-States design and administer their own Medicaid programs within federal requirements, and states and the federal government finance the program jointly.
+Medicaid is the nation's main public health insurance program for people with low income and the single largest source of public health coverage in the U.S., covering nearly 70 million Americans.1 States design and administer their own Medicaid programs within federal requirements, and states and the federal government finance the program jointly.
 Medicaid plays many roles in our health care system (Figure 1).
 Medicaid coverage facilitates access to care for beneficiaries, covering a wide range of benefits and tightly limiting out-of-pocket costs for care.
-As a major payer, Medicaid is a core source of financing for safety-net hospitals and health centers that serve low-income communities, including many of the uninsured.
+As a major payer, Medicaid is a core source of financing for safety-net hospitals and health centers that serve lowincome communities, including many of the uninsured.
 It is also the main source of coverage and financing for both nursing home and community-based long-term care.
 Altogether, Medicaid finances 16% of total personal health spending in the U.S.

-The Affordable Care Act (ACA), enacted on March 23, 2010, expanded the Medicaid program significantly as part of a broader plan to cover millions of uninsured Americans.1 Specifically, the ACA expanded Medicaid eligibility to nearly all non-elderly adults with incomes at or below 138% of the federal poverty level (FPL) - about \$16,105 for an individual in 2015.
+The Affordable Care Act (ACA), enacted on March 23, 2010, expanded the Medicaid program significantly as part of a broader plan to cover millions of uninsured Americans.2 Specifically, the ACA expanded Medicaid eligibility to nearly all non-elderly adults with income at or below 138% of the federal poverty level (FPL) - about \$16,245 for an individual in 2015.
 This expansion established a new coverage pathway for millions of uninsured adults who were previously excluded from Medicaid, beginning January 1, 2014.
 The law also provided for 100% federal funding of the expansion through 2016, declining gradually to 90% in 2020 and future years.
 However, the Supreme Court ruling on the ACA in June 2012 effectively made the Medicaid expansion optional for states.